igmim-yassine/Speech-recognition-using-moroccan-dialect-darija/README.md

 Finally, we end up building the model, that uses wav2vec2.0 to do speech2text.
 The problem was that using the custom dataset gives nothing.

 As a resolution of the project, we will use the dataset of dvoice.ma that well be released soon and then the model will be fine-tuned by moroccan darija.
-But now all what we did is try to transcript audios of darija using pretrained wav2vec-large-53 fine-tuned with 12 hours of MSA.
+But now all what we did is try to transcript audios of darija using pretrained wav2vec-large-53 fine-tuned with 12 hours of MSA, and also a ready model with all the architecture needed for a model designed to do speec hrecognition, we need just data, and sooner will be available.

+Thanks or reading! and stay tuned

 # Useful Links: